oliverjam/learn-react-testing/README.md

 You'll mostly need two methods the library exposes: `render` and `Simulate`. `Simulate` is just the same method we've been using from `ReactTestUtils`, re-exported by this library.

 The `render` method does exactly what we've already been doing: creates a div and uses ReactDOM to render your component into it.
+If you're interested you can look at the [15 line source](https://github.com/kentcdodds/react-testing-library/blob/master/src/index.js).
 What's nice is that the method returns an object with the container div itself and a few helper methods for finding DOM nodes.

-These are `getByText`, `getByLabelText` and `getByTestId`.
+Some of these are `getByText`, `getByLabelText` and `getByTestId`.
 The first will find nodes by text content, the second by label content (for inputs), and the third by `data-testId` attributes (for nodes that are hard to find by text).

 There are a few others (like `getByAltText` for images), but those three are the most useful.
 If you can't find a node using one of them you can still use regular DOM methods on the `container` that is returned.

+A useful convenience method when debugging is `prettyDOM`, which you can use to log nicely formatted HTML nodes (`console.log(prettyDOM(node)))`)

 Here's our button example from above, re-written: